-Code Challenge type Description Challenge Evidence Examples Permissible Rebuttals E Enforceabl e Commitme nt The challenger has knowledge that broadband will be deployed at this location by the date established in the deployment obligation.
+Code Challenge Type Description Challenge Evidence Permissible Rebuttals E Enforceable Commitment ISPs, Broadband Offices, Nonprofits, and Local or Tribal Governments state that the location is in an area subject to an enforceable commitment, but it is not part of that commitment.
 Enforceable commitment by service provider (e.g., authorization letter).
 In the case of Tribal Lands, the challenger must submit the requisite legally binding agreement between the relevant Tribal Government and the service provider for the location(s) at issue.
 Documentation that the provider has defaulted on the commitment or is otherwise unable to meet the commitment (e.g., is no longer a going concern).
-P Planned Service The challenger has knowledge that broadband will be deployed at this location by June 30, 2024, without an enforceable commitment or a provider is building out broadband offering performance beyond the requirements of an enforceable commitment.
+P Planned Service ISPs, Broadband Offices, Nonprofits, and Local or Tribal Governments are stating that there are plans for service at this BSL.
 Construction contracts or similar evidence of on- going deployment, along with evidence that all necessary permits have been applied for or obtained.
 Contracts or a similar binding agreement between the Eligible Entity and the service provider committing that planned service will meet the BEAD definition and requirements of reliable and qualifying broadband even if not required by its funding source (i.e., a separate federal grant program), including the expected date deployment will be completed, which must be on or before June 30, 2024.
 Documentation showing that the service provider is no longer able to meet the commitment (e.g., is no longer a going concern) or that the planned deployment does not meet the required technology or performance requirements.
-N Not part of enforceabl e commitme nt This location is in an area that is subject to an enforceable commitment to less than 100% of locations and the location is not covered by that commitment.
-(See BEAD NOFO at 36, n.
-52.).
-Declaration by service provider subject to the enforceable commitment.

-Code Challenge type Description Challenge Evidence Examples Permissible Rebuttals С Location is a CAI The location should be classified as a CAI.
+N Not part of enforceable commitment Individuals, ISPs, Broadband Offices, Nonprofits, and Local or Tribal Governments are stating that the location falls within the definition of a CAI as defined by the eligible entity.
+Declaration by service provider subject to the enforceable commitment. С Location is a CAI Individuals, ISPs, Broadband Offices, Nonprofits, and Local or Tribal Governments are stating that the location does not fall within the definition of a CAI as defined by the eligible entity.
 Evidence that the location falls within the definitions of CAIs set by the Eligible Entity.
 17 Evidence that the location does not fall within the definitions of CAIs set by the Eligible Entity or is no longer in operation.
-R Location is not a CAI The location is currently labeled as a CAI but is a residence, a non- CAI business, or is no longer in operation.
-Evidence that the location does not fall within the definitions of CAIs set by the Eligible Entity or is no longer in operation Evidence that the location falls within the definitions of CAIs set by the Eligible Entity or is still operational.
+R Location is not a CAI Individuals are taking speed tests to show that their subscribed service tier is not served at the speed indicated on the map.
+Additionally, they are testing to ensure the latency of this BSL is <100mbps. fall within the definitions of CAIs set by the Eligible Entity or is no longer Evidence that the location falls within the definitions of CAIs set by the Eligible Entity or is still operational.